Aleksandre1337/aws-vpc-client/README.md

 - `--tag RESOURCE_ID RESOURCE_NAME`: Add a name tag to a resource.
 - `--create-igw`: Create a new Internet Gateway.
 - `--attach-igw VPC_ID IGW_ID`: Attach an Internet Gateway to a VPC.
+- `--create-subnets VPC_ID PUBLIC_CIDR_BLOCK PRIVATE_CIDR_BLOCK`: Create subnets in a VPC.
+Arguments are the VPC ID, the CIDR block for the public subnet, and the CIDR block for the private subnet.

 Example usage: